The best way to contact the Loans Team is to use the following email address: firstname.lastname@example.org.

 Discovery, The National Archives’ catalogue, provides information about our records.
 There are also many images of documents and parts of documents available online through the ‘Image Viewer’ on Discovery.
 When requesting a loan, the borrower must give details of the exact folio, or folios, to be displayed.
 If necessary, the borrower can make use of The National Archives’ research service in order to identify a suitable folio.

 We must receive your application for a loan not less than six months prior to the opening date of the exhibition.
 This is to allow sufficient time for the necessary condition checks, paperwork, conservation, photography and mounting to be carried out.

-We will normally acknowledge your application within ten working days
+We will normally acknowledge your application within 10 working days.

 The suitability of a loan will normally be assessed by Collection Care staff at The National Archives.
 In cases where we are unable to lend a document due to its condition, size, format or similar reason, we will suggest a good quality facsimile as an alternative.